matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ### `enable_registration_without_verification`

 Enable registration without email or captcha verification.
 Note: this option is *not* recommended, as registration without verification is a known vector for spam and abuse.
-Defaults to false.
+Defaults to `false`.
 Has no effect unless [`enable_registration`](#enable_registration) is also enabled.

 Example configuration: